Skip to content

 • Avoid Trauma: Protect your head from any impact and trauma, as the grafts are not yet secure.

-• Reduce Exercise: Limit exercise to prevent sweat and dirt buildup.
+• Reduce Exercise: Limit exercise to prevent sweat and dirt buildup which can prolong redness.

 After Two Weeks: